-Well, it wasn’t because I don’t believe smear tests are important, or that I don’t want to encourage women to attend them, let me stress that again.
-In fact, I would urge every single woman reading this to go right now and double-check when their next test is due, and then make an appointment, if necessary.
+Well, it wasn’t because I don’t believe smear tests are important, or that I don’t want to encourage women to attend them, let me just get that out of the way upfront.

 I will encourage you all to have smear tests when you’re invited for them, but what I can’t – and won’t – do is tell you it’ll be easy.

 And, I mean, it MIGHT be.
 For some women – maybe even for MANY women – having a smear test really is no big deal.
 It’s simple, straightforward, pain-free, and takes just a few minutes of your time, after which you can just go about your day as if nothing happened.

 Because, the fact is, I suffer from severe health anxiety.

 And, right now, I’m 3 weeks into what I’m told is likely to be an 8 week wait for the results of my most recent smear test.